Alan-Gomes/mcspring-boot/README.md

 }
 ```

-If you need the sender of the command, you can also inject via `@Autowired`
+If you need the sender of the command, you can also retrieve it in the `Context`:

 ```java
 @Component